posixpascal/XDebugView/README.md

 ## XDebugView
-A chrome extension to view xdebug information right within the popup.
+A chrome extension to view xdebug information in a popup.

 I needed this little helper because my xdebug logs were always hidden (due to angular not loading the page when there are PHP errors).

-It's far from complete but fulfills it's job.

 ### Screenshot